cardano-foundation/docs-cardano-org/marlowe/get-started-blockly.md

 4. Click **Contracts** and select a block.
 5. Drag it into the building pane and then fit it into the top-level slot.
  The following example shows how to construct a contract starting with `When` as its main construct.
 6. Continue building the contract.
-To build a contract with ‘When’, it needs to include one or more actions that trigger the contract.
+To build a contract with `When`, it needs to include one or more actions that trigger the contract.
 These can be chosen from the **Actions** menu item.
 The following example shows how to construct a *Deposit* action and fit it into the first gap in the contract that you are building.
 7. Next, insert the following information: